 - Sets of towels (per person)

 Bed linen and towels are INCLUDED.
 The first £20 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
 Heating is by underfloor electric heating and multi-fuel stove.
 WiFi is INCLUDED (subject to a fair usage policy).
 A maximum of 1 dog is welcome at an additional charge (1 large, 1 medium or 1 small).
-If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).